 The Head or their nominated representative must ensure that a record is kept of any first aid treatment given.
-The First Aid book is completed located in First Aid room & then uploaded onto BehaviourWatch for electronic record keeping, paper based copy gets sent home with learners for guardians or given to staff.
+All accidents are recorded via Behaviour Watch and paper copies are provided to Parents/Homes.

 The report will include:

-• the date, time and place of incident

-- the name (and class) of the injured or ill person - details of their injury/illness and what first aid was given - what happened to the person immediately afterwards - name and signature of the first aider or person dealing with the incident
+- the date, time and place of incident - the name (and class) of the injured or ill person - details of their injury/illness and what first aid was given - what happened to the person immediately afterwards - name and signature of the first aider or person dealing with the incident